kubernetes/enhancements/keps/sig-api-machinery/6264-storage-object-compression/README.md

 ###### Are there any tests for feature enablement/disablement?

-Not yet.
-The upstream implementation PR is not open, so no tests exist.
-Enablement and disablement need unit coverage of an unconfigured apiserver framing nothing and emitting no metric samples, the flag without the gate being rejected, a stale value converging in exactly one rewrite in either direction, which is what makes enable and disable terminate, and a value framed under one configuration reading back under any other.
-The restart-driven enable, disable and re-enable cycle needs an integration test.
+The implementation carries unit coverage of an unconfigured apiserver framing nothing and emitting no metric samples, of a stale value converging in exactly one rewrite in either direction, which is what makes enable and disable terminate, and of a value framed under one configuration reading back under any other.
+The integration coverage does not exist yet: the restart-driven enable, disable and re-enable cycle, with the raw etcd bytes asserted at each step.
+Both are in the [Test Plan](#test-plan).

 ### Rollout, Upgrade and Rollback Planning